These pictures of Nova Scotia will inspire you to explore Canada's beautiful east coast.

 While fresh out of the pot is preferred by all, there's lobster mac and cheese and this dish above: Lobster Poutine

 The award-winning Fleur de Sel Restaurant in Lunenburg has been voted one of the best places to eat in Canada.
-It's a must when visiting Halifax.
-Their specialty of local scallops is a must and don't forget to try the lobster.

 We hope you are enjoying these Nova Scotia pictures of the sensational South Shore.